Comoclub

 The Situation

-The platform worked in Singapore - The brief was to take scale it across the region and then globally.
+The platform worked in Singapore.
+The brief was to take it regional.

-Comoclub is the rewards and recognition programme that connects the COMO Group’s business portfolio COMO Hotels and Resorts, Club21, Kids21, Dover Street Market fashion, COMO Shambhala Singapore, Dover Street Market Singapore, SuperNature stores, and dining destinations across COMO Epicurean, its dining businesses.
+Comoclub is the rewards and recognition programme that connects COMO Group’s portfolio: COMO Hotels and Resorts, Club21, Kids21, Dover Street Market fashion, COMO Shambhala Singapore, SuperNature stores, and dining destinations across COMO Epicurean.

-When Comoclub rolled into Malaysia and Thailand, new markets, new hotel properties, new retail locations, new members, we were the team they asked for.
+When Comoclub expanded into Malaysia and Thailand, new markets, new hotel properties, new retail locations, new members, we were the team they called.

 Why Expansion Required a New Platform